- Clomipramine oral capsule is available as a generic drug and a brand-name drug. Brand name: Anafranil.

 - You may be at greater risk for suicidal behavior or thoughts if you are a child or young adult and you take this drug.
 Your doctor will monitor you for behavior changes and worsening of your disorder while you are taking this drug.

-- Serotonin syndrome: While taking this drug, you may be at risk for a life-threatening condition called serotonin syndrome.
+- Serotonin syndrome warning: While taking this drug, you may be at risk for a life-threatening condition called serotonin syndrome.
 This condition occurs when the level of serotonin in your body is too high.
 It can result in nausea, vomiting, diarrhea, and agitation.
 It can also result in delirium, coma, muscle rigidity, tremor, seizures, and sometimes death.

-- Seizures: This drug may increase your risk of seizures.
+- Seizures warning: This drug may increase your risk of seizures.
 Your risk of seizures is higher if you have a history of seizures, alcoholism, or another disorder that increases your risk of seizures.
 If you have any of these conditions, talk to your doctor about your risk of seizures while taking this drug.

-- Sexual dysfunction: This drug can cause sexual problems in both men and women, including decreased sexual desire and ability to have an orgasm.
+- Sexual dysfunction warning: This drug can cause sexual problems in both men and women, including decreased sexual desire and ability to have an orgasm.
 In men, it can also cause problems with ejaculation (painful or delayed ejaculation) and impotence (troubling getting an erection).
 Talk to your doctor if you have these problems while taking this drug.

 Clomipramine is a prescription drug.
 It comes as a capsule you take by mouth.

 Clomipramine oral capsule is available as the brand-name drug Anafranil.
 It’s also available as a generic drug.
 Generic drugs usually cost less than the brand-name version.
 In some cases, they may not be available in all strengths or forms as the brand-name drug.

 Why it’s used